thefrontside/bigtest/website/docs/interactors/1-quick-start.md

 - [npm](https://www.npmjs.com/get-npm) or [yarn](https://classic.yarnpkg.com/en/docs/install)
 - A web app*

 *To follow along with this tutorial, you need an app that uses [Jest](https://jestjs.io/), [Cypress](https://www.cypress.io/), or BigTest.
+For the most interesting learning experience, you should use one of your own apps, or you can use the sample app described below.

-## Sample app
+### Sample app

-We recommend that you read the rest of the page to see how Interactors are imported and how they can be used to make assertions but if you would you like to skip the installation process, you can run the following command to install a very simple app that has Jest, Cypress, and BigTest platform preinstalled and configured:
+If you do not have an app of your own to use with this tutorial, run the following command to install a very simple app that has Jest, Cypress, and BigTest platform pre-installed and configured:

 ```
 $ npx bigtest-sample
 ```

 This command will create a project and output instructions in the console on how you can run tests on any of the three testing platforms.
+Keep reading to learn about what is inside the sample app!

 ## Installation